 - Over 40 muscles are used in our facial expressions, most are covered by a mask.
 Personal communication is effective because we ‘read’ (and learn to read) each others faces.
 What are we losing?

-- We allow a lot of unhealthy lifestyles and that’s part of personal liberty and there is a social cost in health care, etc..
+- We allow a lot of unhealthy lifestyles.
+That’s part of our personal liberty even though there is a social cost in health care.
 Now that we have effective protective gear, we should be careful in demanding specific behavior.

 - I’ve heard from parents/teenagers that ‘remote learning’ doesn’t work very well or limiting contact in classrooms.